-1 i.
-Grants USDA control, verification and administration of the 2 agriculture offset program, rather than EPA; 3 ii.
-Does not place an artificial cap on domestic offset allowance; 4 Bases carbon sequestration rates upon science; iii.
-5 Recognizes early actors; and iv.
-6 v.
-Allows producers to stack credits.
-7 8.
-Agriculture being uncapped in any climate change legislation; 8 9.
-The inclusion of provisions that are advantageous to agriculture while 9 minimizing potential negative effects to agriculture and rural communities 10 such as increased input costs, elevated electricity costs and decreased global 11 competitiveness: 12 10.
-All nations participating to reduce carbon emissions, as climate change is a 13 global responsibility: 14 11.
-Research and development of carbon capture and storage (CCS) facilities, 15 with the understanding that landowners will not share in the risks and 16 liabilities associated with CCS: 17 12.
-Research and promotion of resilient farming practices, such as the NRCS Soil 18 Health Initiative, that mitigate and adapt to the potential effects of climate 19 change; 20 13.
-Efforts to preserve rainforest land and convert cleared rainforest land back 21 into diversified agroforestry; 22 14.
-Increasing USDA research funding for public plant breeding programs to 23 provide farmers with seeds that are regionally adapted to changing climates; 24 and 25 15.
-The goals articulated through the Paris Climate Accords; 26 16.
-Creating an incentive program for cost share on practices that help 27 producers voluntarily reduce greenhouse gases through reduction in 28 emissions or capture of greenhouse gas; 29 17.
-USDA using planning and producer outreach to better inform producers of 30 the risks associated from extreme weather events that may be exacerbated 31 by the changing climate;
+- Allows producers to stack credits. v. - 8.
+Agriculture being uncapped in any climate change legislation; - 9.
+The inclusion of provisions that are advantageous to agriculture while minimizing potential negative effects to agriculture and rural communities such as increased input costs, elevated electricity costs and decreased global competitiveness; - 10.
+All nations participating to reduce carbon emissions, as climate change is a global responsibility; - 11.
+Research and development of carbon capture and storage (CCS) facilities, with the understanding that landowners will not share in the risks and liabilities associated with CCS with the understanding that affected landowners and farmers will be the beneficiaries of tax credits associated with CCS: - 12.
+Research and promotion of resilient farming practices, such as the NRCS Soil Health Initiative, that mitigate and adapt to the potential effects of climate change; - 13.
+Practices that reduce agricultural methane emissions;

-- 18. Increased federal funding for research on the use of biochar to improve soil health and sequester soil carbon, and incentives for its use by farmers and ranchers; - 19.
-Funding and utilization of USDA Climate Hubs to coordinate resource sharing of climate information, agronomic and risk management support; and; - 20.
-Programs that enhance opportunities for family farmers and ranchers to participate in the ecosystem service market.
+1 14.
+Investment in the development and deployment of small-scale technologies 2 that work for family farms to capture methane emissions from agricultural 3 production and that can produce renewable energy or biological soil 4 amendments: 5 15.
+Efforts to preserve rainforest land and convert cleared rainforest land back 6 into diversified agroforestry; 7 16.
+Increasing USDA research funding for public plant breeding programs to 8 provide farmers with seeds that are regionally adapted to changing climates; 9 and 10 17.
+The goals articulated through the Paris Climate Accords; 11 18.
+USDA's Partnerships for Climate-Smart Commodities and efforts to promote 12 price transparency in markets for climate-smart commodities; 13 19.
+Creating an incentive program for cost share on practices that help 14 producers voluntarily reduce greenhouse gases through reduction in 15 emissions or capture of greenhouse gas; 16 20.
+The swift implementation of the Growing Climate Solutions Act and other 17 carbon and ecosystem service market regulations to protect the interests of 18 family farmers; 19 21.
+USDA using planning and producer outreach to better inform producers of 20 the risks associated from extreme weather events that may be exacerbated 21 by the changing climate; 22 22.
+Increased federal funding for research on the use of biochar to improve soil 23 health and sequester soil carbon, and incentives for its use by farmers and 24 ranchers; 25 23.
+Funding and utilization of USDA Climate Hubs to coordinate resource 26 sharing of climate information, agronomic and risk management support; 27 and 28 24.
+Programs that enhance opportunities for family farmers and ranchers to 29 participate in the ecosystem service market.
+30 We oppose: 31 1.
+Any plan that does not cover carbon emissions from all sectors of the 32 economy;

-- 1. Any plan that does not cover carbon emissions from all sectors of the economy; - 2.
-Considering international indirect land use changes when determining U.S. carbon and energy policy; and - 3.
+- Considering international indirect land use changes when determining U.S. carbon and energy policy; and - 3.
 Exempting small domestic refiners (producing 150,000 barrels per day or less) from an emission cap.